comsec-group/bprc/README.md

 Our work demonstrates multiple variants of BPRC that violate security assumptions on Intel processors, enabling cross-privilege and even cross barrier BTI attacks.
 This repository contains the paper artifacts to reproduce all presented results.

+> [!CAUTION]
+> Some experiments load kernel modules that allow unprivileged users to execute arbitrary code in the kernel.
+> This is an open door for attackers and can potentially damage the integrity of your system
+>
+> **Do not run on a machine that is security sensitive or where you cannot afford to loose data/availability.**

+> [!CAUTION]
+> The ansible playbooks modify the target systems without requesting confirmation.
+> Ansible will also reboot the target systems.
+>
+> **Do not run them on your localhost.**
+>
 # Requirements

 **OS:** Ubuntu (should run on 20.04, 22.04 and 24.04)